Huby, Hambleton

-Huby is a village and civil parish in the Hambleton District of North Yorkshire, England, about nine and a half miles north of York and five miles south-east of Easingwold.
+Huby is a village and civil parish in the county of North Yorkshire, England, about nine and a half miles north of York and five miles south-east of Easingwold.
 The village has a small shop, post office, fish and chip shop, a Chinese takeaway, a pub, motel rooms, a Methodist church, a sports ground complete with a pavilion, a B&B motel and a village hall.

 Governance

 Huby is the largest village in the electoral ward of Huby and Sutton.
 The population of this ward at the 2011 census was 1,940.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.